How to practice the mouth gym ?

 verbalize each position BEFORE presenting each expression

-As an adult, you serve as an EXAMPLE, so your movements must be tonic and steady (this is very important).
-Your exemplary expressions serve as the child's first model, but a mirror can also help him or her to see the movement for themselves.
+give an example of a tonic and steady ovement (to encourage imitation).
+This is very important.
+Your exemplary expressions serve as the child's first model, but a mirror can also help to see the movement on oneself.

 It's important to let the child take the time to understand the instruction, integrate the visual model you present, and then try to perform the movement.
 This time must be respected... because remember that a child's rhythm is not that of an adult.